ModernAppsNinja/modernappsninja.github.io/content/english/course/tkoplaceholder_tk8606.md

 ---
 ## This Document Provides the Front Matter and Metadata for the Course Information page used in the modernapps.ninja homepage and the member profile page.
 ### Hugo Template Metadata
-title: "Introduction to Tanzu Kubernetes Operations"
+title: "Introduction to Tanzu for Kubernetes Operations"
 date: "2022-02-14T21:43:12Z"
 draft: false
 weight: 5014
 # meta description
-description: "Tanzu Kubernetes Operations"
+description: "Tanzu for Kubernetes Operations"
 # course thumbnail
 image: "images/courses/IntroToTko.png"
 # taxonomy